Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 "Generative AI’s impact on productivity could add trillions of dollars [annually]..."
 * *Ray Kurzweil*, inventor and futurist:\
 "By 2029, computers will have emotional intelligence and be convincing as people."
+* _Giles Pendleton,_ executive director of NEOM ($500 billion project):\
+"The linear city will be “assembled” using artificial intelligence."
 * [and how without him] *Elon Musk*, xAI startup founder:\
 "The goal of xAI is to understand the true nature of the universe."